jsquyres/ompi/docs/examples.rst

 actual compilation or linking of programs.
 The end result is an MPI executable that is properly linked to all the relevant libraries.

+.. caution:: It is *absolutely not sufficient* to simply add ``-lmpi``
+             to your link line and assume that you will obtain a valid Open MPI executable.

-Customizing the behavior of the wrapper compilers is possible (e.g., changing the compiler [not recommended] or specifying additional compiler/linker flags); see the Open MPI FAQ for more information.
+Customizing the behavior of the wrapper compilers is possible (e.g., changing the compiler [not recommended] or specifying additional compiler/linker flags); see :doc:`this section of the Open MPI FAQ
+</faq/building-mpi-apps>` for more information.

 Alternatively, Open MPI also installs ``pkg-config(1)`` configuration files under ``$libdir/pkgconfig``.
 If ``pkg-config`` is configured to find